JaneChuang/portfolio/README.md

 Welcome to my public showcase!
 This repository serves as a central hub for my latest work in **Unity Game Development** and **3D Modeling & Shading (Blender)**.

-> 🔒 **Note on Source Code:** The underlying project repositories are currently set to **Private** to protect proprietary assets and source code.
+> 🔒 **Note on Source Code & Content:**
+> The underlying project repositories are currently set to **Private** to protect proprietary assets and source code.
 If you are a recruiter or technical interviewer and would like a deep-dive look into the codebase, architectural choices, or project structures, please feel free to request access!
+>
+> 📜 *Disclaimer: Certain repositories and their foundational codebases are intended solely for personal learning and portfolio presentation.
+Core architecture or course logic remains the intellectual property of the respective instructors/platforms.*

 ---